-LINEAR time-invariant (LTI) and passive 2-port is operating in the harmonic steady state, at a given frequency.
+A device under study (DUS) is a linear time-invariant (LTI) and passive 2-port operating in the harmonic steady state, at a given frequency.
 It is used in two configurations, which are shown in Fig. 1.
 In configuration A (CA), its port 1 is connected to an LTI generator of internal impedance Z{S1} and its port 2 is connected to an LTI load of impedance Z{S2} .
 In configuration B (CB) its port 1 is connected to an LTI load of impedance Z{S1} and its port 2 is connected to an LTI generator of internal impedance Z{S2} .
 Let us use: